marvinhagemeister/smoldash/README.md

 # Smoldash - Tiny Lodash alternative

+_Note: This library hasn't been battle tested yet.
+There may be bugs, although none have been reported so far._

 Lodash is an amazing utility library for JavaScript, but with recent additions to the ECMAScript much of it can be replaced with vanilla features.
 This library aims to be a thinner alternative with modern browsers in mind.

 Supported functions: